Have you Been Charged with Manufacturing Marijuana in Georgia?

 I do not live at the residence anymore: If you have tenants at your previous home, and they are caught manufacturing marijuana, you could have a defense if you had no reason to suspect that the tenants were growing marijuana.

 The equipment belongs to someone else: Even if the manufacturing equipment does not directly belong to you but is on your property, you could be found guilty.
 The Court assumes the owner of the house exercises dominion and control over the residence and therefore, they could still be convicted of manufacturing marijuana even if they did not physically commit the crime.

 It was being used for medical reasons: Some states do allow for manufacturing of marijuana for medical grounds but Georgia does not.
 Therefore, even if you came from another state where it was okay to manufacture marijuana, you could still be convicted of the crime if you continued the practice in Georgia.

-Georgia Manufacturing Marijuana Lawyers will help you understand your options and will assist you with your case.
-To schedule a free consultation with one of the Georgia Marijuana Lawyers at Lawson and Berry, contact our office today.
+Our Georgia Manufacturing Marijuana Lawyers will help you understand your options and will assist you with your case.
+To schedule a free consultation with one of the Georgia Manufacturing Marijuana Lawyers at Lawson and Berry, contact our office today.
 Our Attorneys are dedicated to being accessible to their clients—days, nights, weekends, and holidays while working hard on their behalf.
 Your Attorney will make sure you understand all your options and the good and bad of each.
-Every manufacturing marijuana case is unique, and our Attorneys will work with you to formulate the best possible defense for your situation.
+Every manufacturing marijuana case is unique, and our Manufacturing Marijuana Attorneys in Georgia will work with you to formulate the best possible defense for your situation.
 They will advise you on the best approach to take for your case based on their many years of experience.
 Your future is at stake.
 Do not sit around waiting for your case to resolve itself.